tdnguyen27/predicting-model-for-recipes/README.md

 **Alternative Hypothesis:** My model is unfair.
 The RMSE for below median minutes group is lower than the RMSE for above median minutes group.

-**Test Statistic:** The difference in RMSE of (below to median minutes group - above median minutes group)
+**Test Statistic:** The difference in RMSE of (below median minutes group - above median minutes group)

 **Significance Level:** 0.05

+I performed a permutation test with 1000 repititions shuffling the labels of my new categorical data created from grouping minutes.

 <iframe
   src="assets/fairness_distr.html"
   width="800"